Clifford-arch/backend-galaxy/README.md

 ## Why This Exists

-I started this repository as a personal journey to understand how different backend stacks solve the same problems — authentication, databases, clean architecture, scalability, microservices, real-time communication, cloud deployment, and more.
+I started this repository as a personal journey to understand how different backend stacks implement and work.

 Every folder here represents something I learned, broke, fixed, and improved.
 It’s not just code — it’s documentation of growth.